Brian Pahlmann is the chair of ClubSport Aberdeen.

-Angie’s specialism lies in her 30 years’ experience in IT and Project Management and she has worked in both the private and public sectors.
-A qualified Microsoft Certified Systems Engineer, she is currently the IT and Operations Manager for a law firm in Aberdeen and devotes much of her spare time as a Board Member for Scottish Hockey and is the current Vice-Chair or the Mid-Deeside Community Sports Hub.
+Angie’s specialism lies in her over 30 years’ experience in IT and Project Management and she has worked in both the private and public sectors.
+A qualified Microsoft Certified Systems Engineer, she is currently the IT and Operations Manager for a law firm in Aberdeen and is a former Board Member for Scottish Hockey and is the current Vice-Chair or the Mid-Deeside Community Sports Hub.

 Since moving to Aberdeen as a student in 1995, Mark has amassed over twenty years’ experience in club sport within the city, both in a professional and voluntary capacity.
 Mark is an enthusiastic sportsman, and credits his PE teacher as the inspiration for getting the sporting bug!